acuminous/filby/README.md

 # Defining entities performs the following:
 #
-# 1. Inserts a row into the 'rdf_entity' table,
+# 1. Inserts a row into the 'fby_entity' table,
 # 2. Creates a table 'park_v1' for holding reference data
 # 3. Creates an aggregate function 'park_v1_aggregate' to be used by projections
 #